Skip to content

 What’s it about?

-This article reports on the incidence of a slightly higher BMI in infancy when the breast milk is given from a bottle and a profound increase when supplemented with formula (but not for the introduction of solid food).
-Compared with exclusive direct breastfeeding at 3 months of age, the β was +.12 for some expressed milk, +.28 for partial breastfeeding and +.45 for exclusive formula feeding (brief formula feeding in hospital did not alter β).
+This article reports on the incidence of a slightly higher BMI in infancy when breast milk is given from a bottle and a profound increase when supplemented with formula (but not for the introduction of solid food).
+Compared with exclusive direct breastfeeding at three months of age, the β was +.12 for some expressed milk, +.28 for partial breastfeeding and +.45 for exclusive formula feeding (brief formula feeding in hospital did not alter β).

 Why does it matter?